mpmbq2/radiant/_ai_workspace/note-app-project-plan.md

 4. **Generate tests**: Ask for unit tests using Jest where appropriate
 5. **Review thoroughly**: Read all AI-generated code before proceeding

-### For Your Code
-1. **Start with interfaces**: Define types/interfaces first, implement second
-2. **Write tests as you go**: Don't save testing for later
-3. **Iterate in small chunks**: Get one filter working before building the next
-4. **Use TypeScript features**: Lean into type safety to catch errors early
-5. **Ask questions**: If a pattern confuses you, ask Claude to explain it

-### Communication Between Phases
-- Each phase should output clear artifacts (files, documentation, test results)
-- Later phases consume earlier artifacts through well-defined interfaces
-- When you code a phase, document any assumptions for future phases
-- Keep a running "learnings" document with JavaScript gotchas you discover

 ---

 ## Success Metrics